 All equipment provided by a vendor is either loaned or donated to the testing effort.

-In the case of more involved installs, SeaBits will ask for the vendor to donate the equipment, not expecting to get it back.
+In the case of more involved installs, I will ask for the vendor to donate the equipment, not expecting to get it back.
 This is because it may require holes or other modifications that would require major repair or costly labor to correct if it were removed.
-We reserve the right to ask this up-front when considering review opportunities.
+I reserve the right to ask this up-front when considering review opportunities.

 In many cases, equipment is loaned for the duration of the review, and returned afterwards.

-Currently, almost 90% of the equipment we test, we purchase ourselves or have purchased already because it is something we needed everyday anyhow.
+Currently, almost 90% of the equipment I test, I purchase myself or have purchased already because it is something I believed in or needed.

 Fair Reviews are #1

-We pride ourselves on producing fair reviews across the board.
-This means many things to us, but includes: a balanced opinion on the technology and product, a fair and open methodology, an honest comparison to other solutions, and a recommendation, if possible.
+I pride myself on producing fair reviews across the board.
+This means many things to me, but includes: a balanced opinion on the technology and product, a fair and open methodology, an honest comparison to other solutions, and a recommendation, if possible.

-When products are not up to our standards, or have too many problems to consider them something we’d put our name behind, we respectfully work with the vendor in question, and often times do not write about the product.
-We’re happy to continue working with the vendor until such time that we can write a fair review.
+When products are not up to my standards, or have too many problems to consider them something I’d put my name behind, I respectfully work with the vendor in question, and often times do not write about the product.
+I’m happy to continue working with the vendor until such time that I can write a fair review.